 What do NGOs do?

-Depending on its type, NGOs can work towards a wide variety of goals.
-According to the World Bank, there are essentially two types of NGOs: operational and advocacy.
+Depending on their structure and mission, NGOs can work towards a wide variety of goals.
+The World Bank separates NGOs into two types: operational and advocacy.
 Operational NGOs focus on development projects, while advocacy NGOs focus on promoting certain causes.
 Many NGOs, especially large ones, encompass both types at once, though there’s often one area they are more focused on.
 Areas of work can include emergency relief, international health education, women’s rights, children’s rights, economic development, environmental advocacy, disaster preparation, and more.
-Some of the most well-known NGOs are:

 Within the two categories of operational and advocacy, NGOs can be divided up even further based on their specific areas of work.
 Here are some of the main types: